 Government Back Business Incentive

 As part of the Federal Government’s economic response to the COVID-19 crisis, it has introduced an investment incentive, time-limited, which your business may be eligible to take advantage of with a new truck purchase.
-The BBI involves a short-term, 15 month incentive of accelerated depreciation deductions.
+The BBI involves a short-term, 15-month incentive of accelerated depreciation deductions.
+Read more here.

 It applies to businesses with an aggregated turnover below $500m.
-An accelerated depreciation deduction of 50% may be claimed on assets which are acquired after March 2020 and installed by 30 June 2021.
+An accelerated depreciation deduction of 50% may be claimed on assets that are acquired after March 2020 and installed by 30 June 2021.
 Refer to full details to ensure your trucks are included as eligible assets.
-And of course, discuss with your accountant as to whether or not your business can benefit from this measure.
+And of course, discuss with your accountant whether or not your business can benefit from this measure.

-If your truck and your business is eligible, the BBI might be just the trigger you need to bring on that new truck purchase so get in touch with Jade Truck Loans about a great finance deal.
+If your truck and your business meet the criteria, the BBI might be the catalyst you need to proceed with that new truck acquisition.
+Reach out to Jade Truck Loans to discuss our range of Truck Loan Products and secure a fantastic finance deal.

 The good news keeps on coming…as we reported in a number of articles, the Instant Asset Write-Off deadline has been extended to 31 December 2020.
 This measure is also a part of the Federal Government’s economic response to coronavirus.
 Please refer to our other articles for details.